Therena/ConEmuIntegration/README.md

 <img src="Images/ConEmuSolutionExplorer.png" width="400" /><br/>

 ## Setting page for ConEmu and Shell settings
-Settings of ConEmu and the used shell within ConEmu.
+Visual Studio settings page to make it possible to change settings of ConEmu.

 ### Change the type of the shell
 The shell type which is used within ConEmu can be configured on the settings page.<br/>